KhalonManswell/ArchaeoHack-Group-Still-Loading/README.md

 **Cause**: Flask backend is not running on port 5000.

 **Solution**:
-1. Check that Terminal 1 is running `python backend/app.py`
+1. Check that Terminal 1 is running `python3 backend/app.py`
 2. Verify output shows "Server ready!"
 3. Ensure no other application is using port 5000